Why Is My Check Engine Light On?

 Fuel injector issues.
 A clogged-up fuel injection system is no good for the engine’s well being.
 Skip an unnecessary trip to the auto repair shop and get your fuel injection system cleaned at the manufacturer’s suggested mileage interval.

 If your check engine light starts flashing, we highly recommend that you bring it to one of our dealership’s auto service centers.
 Our specially trained technicians will quickly figure out the issue and offer a plan of action to fix it.
-You can get in touch with a Jim Hudson Auto Group representative by phone at (888) 890-1008 or through our online contact form for more information on our auto service centers.
+You can get in touch with a Jim Hudson Automotive Group representative by phone at (888) 890-1008 or through our online contact us section for more information on our auto service centers.